 J.D., Vanderbilt University

 Prior to becoming a prosecutor, Timmons was an associate at King & Spalding in Atlanta and Taft, Stettinius & Hollister in Cincinnati.
-As a civil litigator, he handled business litigation, securities and products liability cases from the filing of complaints through appeals.
-He earned his B.A. from Miami University and his J.D. from Vanderbilt in 1996.
+He earned his B.A. from Miami University in 1993 and his J.D. from Vanderbilt in 1996.
 He is married to Professor Kelly Timmons.